Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectionContainerMapping.md

 PS C:\> $ProtectionContainerMappings = Get-AzureRmRecoveryServicesAsrProtectionContainerMapping -ProtectionContainer $Container
 ```

-Gets all container mappings for a container.
+Gets all protection container mappings for the specified protection container.

 ## PARAMETERS

 ### -Name
-Specifies the name of the Protection Container mapping.
+Specifies the name of the protection container mapping to get.

 ```yaml
 Type: String